 - Complete the order

 If your cat falls in love with our stuff, we can replenish your stock around the same date every month.
-All our packaging is also eco-friendly—feeding your cat and contributing to a sustainable environment has never been easier!
+All our packaging is also eco-friendly—feeding your cat and preserving the environment has never been easier!

-Not sure about a long-term commitment?
-We get that—you can postpone, cancel, or freeze the subscription anytime!
+You can postpone, cancel, or freeze the monthly cat food subscription anytime!